noklesta/SublimeRailsNav/README.md

 model will be listed at the top, provided that you follow normal Rails resource conventions with the controller name containing the pluralized version of the model name (e.g. post.rb and posts_controller.rb).

+The same goes for tests or specs (in the example case, the test file should be called test/unit/post_test.rb or spec/models/post_spec.rb).
+If the application contains a `spec` directory, the plugin will search for specs and ignore the `test` directory; otherwise the `test` directory will be used.

 The plugin was inspired by Luqman Amjad's Rails Related Files plugin.
 These plugins have complementary functionality and can be used together.